ARIA Award for Best Soul/R&B Release

 The ARIA Music Award for Best Soul/R&B Release, is an award presented at the annual ARIA Music Awards, which recognises "the many achievements of Aussie artists across all music genres", since 1987.
 It is handed out by the Australian Recording Industry Association (ARIA), an organisation whose aim is "to advance the interests of the Australian record industry."
 A previous category, Best Urban Album, was split into Best Soul/R&B Release and Best Hip Hop Release, which were first presented in 2019.

 To be eligible, the work must be within the RnB, soul, funk, reggae or dancehall genres.
 The nominated release must qualify for inclusion in the ARIA Album Chart, and cannot be entered in any other genre categories.
 The accolade is voted for by a judging school, which comprises between 40 and 100 members of representatives experienced in this genre, and is given to an artist who is either from Australia or an Australian resident.
 The award for Best Soul/R&B Release was first presented to Kaiit for the single, "Miss Shiney".
+Tkay Maidza became the first artist to win twice in this category in 2024, and is also tied with Pania and Tash Sultana for the most nominations with three each, though the latter two have never won.
+American duo EarthGang, who won in 2023 along with Forest Claudette as a featured artist on "Mess Around", are the only non-Australian nominee.